 He uses an automated fluorescent microscope coupled with complex mathematical algorithms to see, model and calculate the mechanical forces generated by cells.
 This high-tech system allows him to determine how strong cells are working.
 In the case of heart disease, the cells appear to exert more pressure, which then also impacts blood flow.
 If we can better understand these dynamics, we may be able to develop mechanic-based therapies to help stop or potentially eliminate heart disease, he said.
 The technique is applicable to other kinds of cells that he hopes his work is a stepping-stone that can be used to add the knowledge necessary to find a cure to heart disease, diabetes and cancer.

-Steward says the CAREER grant will help him fund his lab provide more time to spend mentoring students.
+Steward says the NSF CAREER grant will help him fund his lab provide more time to spend mentoring students.
 For him, helping students find their way especially into research areas that aren’t yet established is part of his core mission.

 The Chicago native is the only biomedical/mechanical engineer working with cell mechanics at UCF.